PatD/react-adventure-game-engine/README.md

 As the player adventures around, they must ineract with their environment.
 Since no mouse support is provided, the player must type commands like `open door` or `get the taco` or `give taco to horse` to make progress in the same.

 There is built in support for these commands:
-* Get - as in `"get taco"` or `"get the keycard"`.
+* *Get* - As in `"get taco"` or `"get the keycard"`.
 There's support for getting any item in the gamedata.json Inventory array, as long as the room matches.
 Error messaging is available for when items aren't in the right room.
-* Help - Opens a modal dialog box with the help text from gamedata.json.
+* *Help* - Opens a modal dialog box with the help text from gamedata.json.
-* Inventory - Opens the inventory screen.
+* *Inventory* - Opens the inventory screen.
-* Look - As in `"look"` or `"look at the monster"`.
+* *Look* - As in `"look"` or `"look at the monster"`.
 There's support for just typing it alone, as well as support for looking at any display object in gamedata.json.
-* Talk - As in `"talk to blacksmith"`.
+* *Talk* - As in `"talk to blacksmith"`.
 As long as the NPC is labled as such in the gamedata.json file, a reponse with automatically be returned.
 There's error handling for players to try to talk to inanimate objects.

+There's support for custom commands as well.
+The engine will check

 ## What's in an individual game